Nevin-Lewis/Social_network_api_project/README.md

 npm start
 ```

-Open insomnia and interact with the application through the terminal
+Open insomnia and interact with the application through the terminal.

+Add and interact with the data as desired.

 ## License